4 Surprising Things You Did Not Know About Bengal Cats

 One thing that initially surprised me about Suki was her energy level.

-2. They are highly intelligent
+2. They are brilliant

-We got her the cat puzzle toy below and I’ve seen her solve the entire thing in as little as ten minutes.
+We got her the cat puzzle toy below, and I’ve seen her solve the entire thing in as little as ten minutes.

 3. They have more of a howl than a meow

 Suki’s meow is a funny one.
 While I do not have hers on video myself, I figured I’d share how much different it is from a regular meow.
 The first time I heard her do this, I thought she was hurting or something.
-Later I realized, this is just how Bengals meow…or should I say Me-howl!
+Later I realized, this is how Bengals meow…or should I say Me-howl!

 4. Bengals should have a grain-free diet

-Bengals are also known for having Bengal gut, which basically means they take the stinkiest dumps you can possibly imagine.
+Bengals are also known for having Bengal gut, which basically means they produce the stinkiest feces imaginable.
 While this is not the norm for Suki, she does have a very sensitive stomach.
-When she strays away from her normal food, we pay for it with the smell.PETSMART logoNatural Balance Logo
+When she strays away from her regular food, we pay for it with the smell.

-Luckily, Natural Balance Pet Foods® has a Limited Ingredient Diet which makes it easy on Suki’s Belly.
-PetSmart® now sells Natural Balance so getting Suki the best cat food means not having to go far for quality.
+Luckily, Natural Balance Pet Foods® has a Limited Ingredient Diet, which makes it easy on Suki’s Belly.
+PetSmart® now sells Natural Balance, so getting Suki the best cat food means not having to go far for quality.

 Shop Natural Balance Pet Foods® at PetSmart® here!

-You can choose between wet or dry food and Suki and Katniss love them both.
+You can choose between wet or dry food, and Suki and Katniss love them both.
 Suki really loves the freeze-dried meat pieces she finds.
 Overall, my cats are healthy and happy with this brand.